google-research/bigbird/README.md

 Important points to note:
 * Hidden dimension should be divisible by the number of heads.
+* Currently the code only handles tensors of static shape as it is primarily designed for TPUs which only works with statically shaped tensors.
 * For sequene length less than 1024, using `original_full` is advised as there is no benefit in using sparse BigBird attention.